jodt/Medilabo/README.md

 ![alt patient info page view for administrative page](clientUi/src/main/resources/static/assets/patient_info_user.png)

 ## Green Code Suggestions
 * Store the risk level rather than recalculating it each time you consult the patient's information.
-Only recalculate and update it if a new note is added
+Only recalculate and update it if a new note is added.
-* Improve the risk calculation algorithm
+* Improve the risk calculation algorithm.
-* Do not display gender, address and telephone number on the home page since this information is visible on the patient information page
+* Do not display gender, address and telephone number on the home page since this information is visible on the patient information page.

 ## Area of Improvement